 –Please visit the Action Plan for Ending Gun Violence, a Google Doc created by our friends at Feed Our Democracy.
 You’ll find a list of 10 actions you can take to prevent gun violence, plus handy fact lists, links and resources, organizations to follow on social media, and more.

 We are moms who care about kids and their well-being.
-Over the years, we’ve discussed everything from crib safety to food safety to car seat safety to ways to eliminate preventable childhood deaths from diseases like polio with vaccinations — for which so many of you showed your amazing support with donations and social shares.
+We always have been.
+Over the years, we’ve discussed issues from crib safety to food safety to car seat safety to Covid prevention to ways to eliminate preventable childhood deaths from diseases like polio with vaccinations — for which so many of you showed your amazing support with donations and social shares.

 We hope with those same big hearts of yours, you can also consider ways to eliminate preventable firearm deaths in this country.

 We know that this is a site that many readers visit as a way to escape the horrible news of the day.
-Self-preservation is absolutely understandable; if you would rather look at our gift recommendations, play a game of Candy Crush, or binge watch Netflix, then by all means do what you have to do.
-But after you’ve t taken a break, we certainly hope you’ll get back to fighting for a safer world for us all.
+Self-preservation is absolutely understandable; if you would rather look at our gift recommendations, play a game of Words with Friends, or binge watch Netflix, then by all means do what you have to do.
+But after you’ve taken a break, we certainly hope you’ll get back to fighting for a safer world for us all.

 Thanks for understanding our need to share this.